krishcodes1/Enviromentalist_v1_React.js/README.md

 Known Limitations

-No premium features such as real-time syncing or custom domains are currently enabled.
+No premium features such as real-time syncing may be avalaible  or custom domains are currently enabled.

 Backend services may occasionally throttle depending on traffic or resource usage.